Skip to content

 }

 This filter inverts the colors of the image when the dark theme is active, which works well for logos that are primarily dark on transparent backgrounds.
+The hue-rotate(180deg) part rotates the hue wheel after the inversion, which helps compensate the color shift a plain invert would introduce.
+In other words, it does not magically preserve the original colors, but it can produce a more natural-looking result than using only invert(1).

 Then in the article itself, the behavior can be enabled only where needed: